 For an alternative route, you can run directly south to the Inkwell Cave.
 There will be 3-4 Wyrdwood Trees near the cliffs.
+That’s another decent Wyrdwood farm in New World.
 Chop them and go to the Dankfur Cave in Eldergate.
 There will be another 3-4 Wyrdwood Trees that spawn here (image above).

 The settlement you will deposit to will be in Windsward.
-This route still starts in Bearclaw pass but, it could take 10-15 minutes longer.
+This route still starts in Bearclaw pass but takes 10-15 minutes longer per trip.

 The benefits of going to the alternative route are the added resources.
 While the first route had Iron Ores, Earthspines, Hemps, and Dragonglory, this alternative route has Iron Ores, Silver Ores, Saltpeter, Gold Ores, Fronded Petalcaps, Supply Crates, Rivercress, and Lifeblooms.